A Roth IRA is an IRA that, except as explained below, is subject to the rules that apply to a traditional IRA.

 The account or annuity must be designated as a Roth IRA when it is set up.

-Details about Roth IRAs are contained in Publication 590, Individual Retirement Arrangements (IRAs) and include:
+- Details about Roth IRAs are contained in Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs) and Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs) and include:

 - Setting up your Roth IRA;